Is this the world’s best McDonald’s restaurant?

 1949: do you want fries with that?

 McDonald's French fries have garnered a reputation for being some of the best, yet they haven't always been the same.
 In 1949, McDonald’s swapped out potato chips for the stick-thin fries of today, and in 1967, when Idaho-based Simplot Company became McDonald's supplier, frozen fries took over.
-However, in 1992, fries cooked in beef tallow, which people claim taste better, were swapped for those cooked in vegetable oil.
+However, in 1992, fries cooked in beef tallow, which people claim tasted better, were swapped for those cooked in vegetable oil.

 1955: the first official McDonald's